talkerswe/fabrilous-updater-gui/README.md

 ## Commands
 * "/fabdate update" - Shows a list of mods needing updates with a clickable download link.
 * "/fabdate ignore"  -  Add, list, or remove mods from an ignore list to prevent update checks.
 * "/fabdate autoupdate" - Automatically removes old mods and downloads new mods.
+(Deprecated)

 ## How it works: